Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands.

 ……a) Pick element arr[i] and insert it into sorted sequence arr[0…i-1]

-Let us loop for i = 1 (second element of the array) to 5 (Size of input array)
+Let us loop for i = 1 (second element of the array) to 4 (last element of the array)

 i = 1.
 Since 11 is smaller than 12, move 12 and insert 11 before 12

 i = 2.
 13 will remain at its position as all elements in A[0..I-1] are smaller than 13

 i = 3.
 5 will move to the beginning and all other elements from 11 to 13 will move one position ahead of their current position.